Bratislava: Hi Brussels, so good to see you. How are you doing?

 Brussels: … pandemics?

 Bratislava: Indeed.
 That brings us to the impact of COVID-19 on the mental health of young people.
 Planning the future became impossible all of a sudden.
 Being in lockdown with their parents, who in some cases are very controlling or not controlling at all, some even aggressive, led to harsh situations.
-Social life moved from offline to online.
+Social life moved from party offline and online to fully online.
 Not being able to hang out with your friends is dramatic in this life stage.
 Gen Z experienced this very consciously, but for Gen Alpha there will be an impact as well.

 Brussels: From the different causes of mental health issues, the importance of healthy relationships became a very noticeable one during Covid 19 pandemic.
 The Mental Health Foundation defines relationships as ‘the way in which two or more people are connected, or the state of being connected’.
 Recent studies from Ireland and the USA have found that negative social interactions and relationships, increase the risk of depression, anxiety and suicidal ideation, while positive interactions reduce the risk of these issues.